YokeshMohanraj/Tesla-ShowRoom/README.md

 # CASE STUDY ABOUT THE BUSINESS 🧑‍💼:

-👉 The Tesla Showroom deals with second-hand cars.
-Showroom sales & service.
-They provide service warranty for those products brought from them.
+👉 The Tesla Showroom deals with second-hand cars sales & service.
+They provide service warranty for the products brought from them.

-👉 The Cars are bought from individuals and as well as from Dealers.
+👉 The Cars are bought from individuals and as well as from Dealers by the showroom and being sold to their customers.

 👉 The Dealers are the Banks or NBFC who recover the vehicle from the people who haven’t repayed their loan.
 Since their collateral is the vehicle.